-2. Open the box up to lay entirely flat.
+2. Next, open the box up to lay entirely flat.
 It will look like this:

-3. Cover the box with wrapping paper and cut it to size.
+3. After it’s laid out flat, cover the box with wrapping paper and cut it to size.

-4. Fold over one half of the wrapping paper and apply glue.
+4. Then fold over one half of the wrapping paper and apply glue.
 (I use regular old Elmer’s glue or a glue stick.)
 Lay the paper over the glue and smooth it flat.
 Repeat on the other side of the box.

-6. Fold the box and tape it back together.
-First, you have to tape the corner that you cut.
-Then you can fold it and tape the bottom just like you normally do.
+6. After that, fold the box and tape it back together.
+You have to tape the corner that you cut, then you can fold it and tape the bottom just like you normally do.

 7. Ta-Daaa!!!
 The inside of the your box is completely wrapped!
-Just add your contents and any flap decorations and your care package is ready to go!
+Add your contents and any flap decorations and your care package is finally ready to go!

 Now YOU can make all of those cutesy, themed care packages that I’ve been so jealous of!